Big data searching using words

-In some cases, as shown below in example 3.3, two nodes $x,y\in V$ are not connected directly.
+In some cases, as shown in example 6.2, two nodes $x,y\in V$ are not connected directly.
 There exists a node $y_{1}$ such that $S(y)\subseteq S(y_{1})\subseteq S(x). $ Then, edges are from $x$ to $y_{1}$ and then $y_{1}$ to $y$.
 This type of graph can be called a 2-steps graph.
-It is shown in Fig 4.
+It is shown in figure 4.
 Similarly, we may have an \textit{m}-steps graph structure in $(B,W,S,\mathbf{R}^{m})$. \begin{example} If we search `Big' in Google, we get 17,750,00,000 results (retrieved on 25.08.23).
-Among them, we consider a finite set $V$=\{\, Big, Big Data, Big Movie, Big Architecture, Big Data Analytics, Big Movie Review, Big Architecture Project \,\} as a set of nodes.
+Among them, we consider a finite set $V$=\{\, Big, Big Data, Big Movie, Big Architecture, Big Data Analytics, Big Movie Review, Big Architecture Project\,\} as a set of nodes.
 Since \textit{S(Big Data)} $ \subseteq $ \textit{S(Big), S(Big Movie)} $\subseteq$ \textit{S(Big), S(Big Architecture)} $\subseteq $ \textit{S(Big), and S(Big Data Analytics)} $\subseteq$ \textit{S(Big Data), S(Big Movie Review)} $\subseteq$ \textit{S(Big Movie), S(Big Architecture Project)} $\subseteq$ \textit{S(Big Architecture)}, so the edge set is $E$=\{\ (Big, Big Data), (Big, Big Movie), (Big, Big Architecture), (Big Data, Big Data Analytics), (Big Architecture, Big Architecture Project), (Big Movie Review, Big Movie)\,\}.\\ \end{example}

-In Figure 4, it can be noticed that all nodes except \textit{`Big'} can be traversed from \textit{`Big'}, but there does not exist any node that can be traversed back to the node \textit{`Big'}.
-A similar case can be observed in Fig 3.
+In figure 4, it can be observed that all nodes except \textit{`Big'} can be traversed from \textit{`Big'}, but there is no node that can be traversed back to the node \textit{`Big'}.
+A similar case can be observed in figure 3.

-\begin{definition} In a graph $G$ = $(V, E)$, if there is a node $x$ such that each node in $V$ can be traversed from the node $x$ but there does not exist any node that can be traversed back to the node $x$; then we call the node $x$ as the atom of the graph, and the graph itself will be coined as a data directed graph (DDG).
-Here, we denote data directed graph as $ G^{'} = (V_{x}(G), E(G))$. \end{definition} \begin{example} Graphs in figures 3 and 4 are data directed graphs, where the nodes \textit{`Space'} and \textit{`Big'} are atoms, respectively. \end{example}
+\begin{definition} In a graph $G$ = $(V, E)$, if there is a node $x$ such that each node in $V$ can be traversed from the node $x$ but there does not exist any node that can be traversed back to the node $x$; then we call the node $x$ as the atom of the graph, and the graph itself will be coined as a data- directed graph (DDG).
+Here, we denote the data-directed graph as $ G^{'} = (V_{x}(G), E(G))$. \end{definition} \begin{example} Graphs in figures 3 and 4 are data-directed graphs, where the nodes \textit{`Space'} and \textit{`Big'} are atoms, respectively. \end{example}